Volume 35, Number 6

 Barbara B. Kirman

-Christine Chomiak, Shauna Forsyth, Gary Garrison, Jim Gurnett, Alistair Henning, Father Jim Holland, Wesley May, Ian Young
+Christine Chomiak, Shauna Forsyth, Gary Garrison, Jim Gurnett, Alistair Henning, Fr.
+Jim Holland, Wesley May, Brenden Murphy, Ian Young